-The total population for the NSROC region is expected to grow to 745,000 people by 2031.
-Adding to this challenge is the fact that waste generation has historically grown faster than population.
-After a dip in 2012/13, waste generation per capita has grown at around 1% per annum2 within the seven original NSROC councils.
-Conversely, newly member Mosman Council experienced a 2% fall in per capita waste generation between 2012/13 and 2014/15.
+The total population for the NSROC region is expected to grow to 700,000 people by 2031.
+Adding to this challenge is the fact that waste generation has historically grown faster than population, which increased at around 1.7% per annum since the 2011 Census..